-The world of the media can seem like a hectic, confusing place – that’s because it is.
-But there are a few things you can learn ahead of time to get a better idea of why things happen the way they do.
+The world of the media can seem confusing and overwhelming.
+But it’s good to get a better idea of why things happen the way they do.

 Journalists and scientists work on very different time scales.
-The newsroom is a busy place where decisions are made in seconds and deadlines are constantly looming, and there are hourly or realtime updates to breaking news stories, livestreams and online content.
+The newsroom is a busy place where decisions are made in seconds, deadlines are constantly looming, and there are hourly or realtime updates to breaking news stories, livestreams and online content.
 When contacted by a journalist it is important to be aware of the time constraints they are under.

-News journalists often only have a matter of hours to research and write a story, so you can be a big help to them by providing succinct explanations and drawing their attention to the most important aspects of a scientific story, which might not be obvious to a non-scientist.
+News journalists often only have a matter of hours or less to research and write a story, so you can be a big help to them by providing succinct explanations and drawing their attention to the most important aspects of a scientific story or research, which might not be obvious to a non-scientist.

 TIP: Always ask how much time the journalist has to work on a story and their expectations in terms of what they want from you.
-It is okay to ask for some time to review material.
+It’s OK to ask for some time to review material.

-New Zealand Herald Science reporter Jamie Morton plots the development of a story through the day from idea to finished product…
+New Zealand Herald Science reporter Jamie Morton plots the development of stories through the day from idea to finished product…

 I hit the phone, lining up interviews.
 The key is to get quotes from key sources in the bag as early as possible.
 Sometimes that entails firing off questions over email, which scientists often prefer when it comes to communicating their latest research.
 I’ll think about photos, graphics, factboxes.
 Do we need them?
 If so, I’ll let the photography and graphics teams know early.
-The middle part of the day is research and writing, maybe a site visit or coffee catch-up on a slow news day.
+The middle part of the day is research and writing.

 The duty chief fires another email out – this time asking for “toplines”.
 This is a one line summary – often taken from the story’s “intro” – that gives the newsdesk an idea of what the story’s about.
 Having collected these, they’ll head into the 1.30 afternoon news conference for a discussion with the editors.
-If it is looking good, they’ll add it to the newslist for the editorial heads to consider at the afternoon general news meeting.
+If it is looking good, they’ll add it to the newslist for the editorial heads to consider at the later afternoon news meeting.
 My bosses will make suggestions or query the research.
 They want to make sure it’s a strong story.

-For anything other than breaking news, the story has to be finished by this time.
+For anything other than breaking news, the story – or stories – must be finished by this time.
 I’ll file my article in our system and it will be picked up, sub-edited, and placed on a designated page.
 By this point I also will have filed to our website.
 That involves processing the article in our content management system – writing headlines, adding and captioning pictures, slotting in links, videos and graphics, and tagging the piece to relevant sections of the website.
 As soon as the story goes live, I’ll tweet it out to my followers.

 The final newslist is sent out to all reporters and I’ll finally be able to see what page my story is destined for.
 But I don’t see exactly how it will look, the layout team will work into the night.
-I check my inbox and science websites one last time and head home.
+I check my inbox and science websites one last time.

 My mobile phone rings – a sub-editor wants to check a fact.
 I talk her through it, she tweaks the sentence.
 The story is finally put to bed and within a couple of hours will be rolling off the presses.